molinfo-vienna/CDPKit/Doc/Sphinx/Source/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The configuration and generation of the build system files is performed by the command :command:`cmake`.
-In the following :file:`<BUILD-DIR>` refers to the directory that will contain the CDPKit build ouput and :file:`<SOURCE-DIR>` is the directory providing the CDPKit source code.
+In the following :file:`<BUILD-DIR>` refers to the directory that will contain the CDPKit build ouput and :file:`<SOURCE-DIR>` refers to the directory hosting the CDPKit source tree.
 The description of the build steps on Windows depends on whether the build environment is based on MSYS2 (employing the :program:`MinGW gcc` port as C++ compiler) or utilizes the :program:`MSVC` toolset.